Joséphine Fodor

-Joséphine Fodor (13 October 1789 or 1793 – 10 August 1870), also known under the name Joséphine Fodor-Mainvielle, was a French 19th-century lyrical artist (soprano).
+Geneviève Joséphine Fodor (13 October 1789 or 1793 – 10 August 1870), also known as Joséphine Fodor-Mainvielle, was a French opera soprano.

 Biography

 Geneviève Joséphine Fodor, the daughter of composer and violinist Josephus Andreas Fodor (1751–1828) and Louise Edme Marmet, was born in Paris in 1789 or 1793.
 Her parents left France for Russia when she was only a few months old, emigrating probably because of the French Revolution.
 She grew up in Saint Petersburg where her father, a teacher of the imperial children, taught her the harp and piano.

 In 1810, she made her debut in Fioravanti's (1770–1837) opera Le cantatrici villane at the Impérial Opera of Saint Petersburg, singing in both Russian and French.

 In 1812, she married Jean-Baptiste Tharaud-Mainvielle, an actor at the French theatre of Saint Petersburg.
 Shortly afterwards, the couple left St. Petersburg, which was under attack during the French invasion of Russia and went to France via Finland.